Successes

 • Positioning of the owner of Claremont Rug Company as subject matter expert in two leading art periodical publications

-• Profiles of the Circle Bank CEO in the San Francisco Chronicle, San Francisco Business Times and NorthbayBiz (magazine)
+• Profiles of financial services CEOs in the San Francisco Chronicle, San Francisco Business Times and NorthbayBiz (magazine)

 • The lead Sunday Business story in the San Francisco Chronicle for Claremont Rug Company